Al Kameen

 Al Kameen (الكمين Arabic, meaning "The Ambush") is a 2021 Emirati action-war film directed by Pierre Morel and written by Brandon Birtell and Kurtis Birtell.
 The film is based on the true story of a 2018 ambush of Emirati soldiers by insurgents.
-As of December 2021, it is highest grossing Emirati and Arabic-language film ever in the UAE.
+As of December 2021, it is highest-grossing Emirati and Arabic-language film ever in the UAE, grossing over $5 million worldwide.

 Principal photography took place in the United Arab Emirates.
 The film was released on November 25, 2021.
 It is produced by AGC Studios and Image Nation Abu Dhabi and theatrically distributed by Vox Distribution.

 Plot

 2018, during the Yemen War, United Arab Emirates Armed Forces soldiers based in Mocha are deployed on a mission.
 In the middle of a routine patrol, Emirati soldiers Ali Al-mismari, Bilal Al Saadi, and Al Hindasi are trapped in a valley by rebel combatants.
 In response, another squad of Emirati soldiers conducts a mission to rescue their compatriots.